swo/16s-book/manuscript/sec02.md

 Amplicon sequence data is also easier to work with from a bioinformatic point of view.
 Amplicon sequences come "pre-aligned".
 (They're not *actually* "aligned" in the bioinformatic sense, but it's a good analogy.)
-This means that you know where each read came from: the 16S gene, from this nucleotide position to that nucleotide position.
+This means that you know where each read came from: the 16S gene, starting and ending at the parts of the gene the primers were designed to target.
 Every read therefore provides, roughly speaking, an equal amount of information about the composition of the sample's bacterial community.
 Shotgun sequences, in contrast, need to be assembled, which is far more complicated bioinformatic process than anything